benwinding/benw-blog/source/_posts/does-hacker-news-use-dark-patterns.md

 - dark-patterns
 ---

-The best part about visiting Hacker News is the minimalistic user interface that welcomes its users when they arrive.
+Hacker News has a wonderful minimalistic user interface that welcomes its users when they arrive.
 However this interface may have some devious advertisements hidden within them.

 <!-- more -->